 Getting a balance bike from box to road should take less than 30 minutes.

 Instructions for assembly of these bikes are generally easy to follow with illustrated step-by-step instructions and video guides via YouTube.

 All of these are relatively easy tasks that most parents should be able to handle.

 As with any significant purchase, you’ll want some peace of mind that the bike your purchase will hold up and that if it doesn’t, the manufacturer will fix it.

-Warranties vary depending on the company, but most of the quality balance bike manufacturers include some type of multi-year coverage.
+Warranties vary depending on the company, but most of the quality balance bike manufacturers include multi-year coverage.

 Strider bikes, for example, features a two-year warranty, which is generally the standard among balance bike manufacturers.